kavaan/CCStar/README.md

 # CCStar
-Currency Converter using "Breadth-First Search" algorithm with .net console app a configurable module that given a list of currency exchange rates, converts currencies to one another.
+Currency Converter using "Breadth-First Search" algorithm with .net console app.

+a configurable module that given a list of currency exchange rates, converts currencies to one another.
 Assume we have the following conversion rates:
 - (USD => CAD) 2.42